Access main content

 In fact, the discipline is made up of three events:

-• Training: The rider and his horse perform a series of about twenty figures imposed by a program called "reprise" on a rectangular field of 60m by 20m.
-They will be evaluated by a jury who will mark each figure out of 10 according to the ease and fluidity of the movements performed.
+• Training: The rider and their horse perform a series of about twenty prescribed figures from a program called a "test" on a rectangular field of 60 x 20m.
+They will be evaluated by a jury who will score each figure out of 10 based on the ease and fluidity of the movements performed.

-• The cross: This event is specific to the eventing competition.
-It is a course of fixed and natural obstacles in the open countryside.
-The horse and rider will therefore have to jump obstacles of different profiles on varied terrain (water (called ford), plain, woods, etc.) over a long distance at a sustained pace.
-The combination of fixed obstacles and high speed guarantees a spectacular but difficult event with risks for both the rider and the horse.
+• The cross: This event is specific to eventing.
+It consists of a course of fixed, natural obstacles set up in a natural environment.
+The horse and rider must therefore jump obstacles of varying profiles over diverse terrain (water (called a ford), open fields, woods, etc.) over a long distance at a sustained pace.
+The combination of fixed obstacles and high speed guarantees a spectacular but challenging event, presenting risks for both horse and rider.

-• Show jumping: The couple must cross a dozen mobile obstacles without knocking down any bars and without stopping in front of an obstacle.
-This last test is set up to assess the freshness of the horse after the cross-country (a tired horse will be more likely to make mistakes or refuse an obstacle).
+• Show jumping: The pair must jump a dozen movable obstacles without knocking down any rails or stopping in front of any obstacle.
+This final test is designed to assess the horse's freshness after the cross-country (a tired horse is more likely to make mistakes or refuse an obstacle).

 The horses in this discipline must therefore be attentive, frank and enduring in order to be able to perform well during the three events.